Amazon Kindle/eBook etc. |

 – Viktor Frankl, MD, PhD. |

+Anybody who has ever had to deal with a bureaucratic organization intent on pursuing its own agenda—against better knowing—may be able to attest to the challenges such institutionalized toxicity brings.
 We should be able to trust the media based on the premise that journalism’s first obligation reportedly is to tell the truth.
 How disappointing it must have been at the time, when the radio show War of the Worlds led to the birth of modern day fake news.
 Newspapers reported an alien invasion in October of 1938, an invasion that didn’t happen.
 The reason?
 Publishers apparently feared competition from a “new” medium, radio.
 Apparently, it was case in which it was okay to abandon one’s principles given a strong enough threat to one’s survival.
 Did everyone suddenly lose trust in reporters?
 It seems a new generation of readers and listeners grew up instead and all was forgotten…

 |